ucb-bar/chiseltest/README.md

     ```
     - `AnyFlatSpec` is the [default and recommended ScalaTest style for unit testing](http://www.scalatest.org/user_guide/selecting_a_style).
     - `ChiselScalatestTester` provides testdriver functionality and integration (like signal value assertions) within the context of a ScalaTest environment.
-    - For those interested in additional Scalatest assertion expressibility, `Matchers` provides additional [assertion syntax options](http://www.scalatest.org/user_guide/using_matchers). `Matchers` is optional as it's mainly for Scala-land assertions and does not inter-operate with circuit operations.
+    - For those interested in additional ScalaTest assertion expressibility, `Matchers` provides additional [assertion syntax options](http://www.scalatest.org/user_guide/using_matchers). `Matchers` is optional as it's mainly for Scala-land assertions and does not inter-operate with circuit operations.
 3. In the test class, define a test case:
     ```scala
     it should "do something" in {